PavanRangani/docs/docs/prd/legal-entities/portfolio.md

 ### UI Rule
 - Tooltip message: `It must have its own ASA or linked to a household with an ASA`.
 - [Mockup](https://drive.google.com/file/d/1BFQ6LjPAYsTojkgus_D42rrb3n1jWdmM/view?usp=sharing)

+## Known case
+### System allows an individual to hold a portfolio even if they do not have an investment role.
+- If Individual is part of Joint, household team of Individual and Joint both are same.
+- Suppose Carson has Portfolio.
+Now user creates a Carson's Joint.
+Joint's Household is set to Yes.
+So Household team of joint is pulled to the Carson.
+Joint doesn't have Portfolio.
+So it doesn't have Investment role.
+So in this case, it will happens that individual have Portfolio but it doesn't have Investment role.
+- In this case, when user set Portfolio at Joint level, system will ask Investment role.
+Once the Joint have Investment role, system will set Investment role to the Individual.